Beech Bark Disease

 Wisconsin counties with beech scale or beech bark disease

 The beech scale has been found in low populations throughout most of the Wisconsin range of beech.
-Beech scale is confirmed in eleven counties (see map).
+Beech scale is confirmed in eleven counties: Dodge, Door, Forest, Kewaunee, Marinette, Manitowoc, Menominee, Oconto, Ozaukee, Sheboygan and Washington.
 Mortality due to the Neonectria fungus and high populations of beech scale has only been observed in Door County, Wisconsin.

 Scales are tiny insects (0.5 to 1 mm) related to aphids.
 Like aphids, they have a long tube-like mouthpart called a "stylet" that is inserted into the tree to extract nutrients from the sap.
 Females reproduce without mating.
 Adult beech scales lay eggs during the summer and the eggs hatch in the fall.
 Once the young insects find a suitable location on a beech tree, they insert their stylet into the bark and begin feeding.
 They lose their legs, become covered with a woolly wax and remain on the bark for the rest of their lives.
 Scales overwinter this way and become adults in the spring.

-Two different fungus species work with scale insects to cause beech bark disease.
-One Neonectria species is a native North American fungus (Neonectria ditissima) that causes a target canker on weakened hardwoods (a canker is a localized region of dead tissue, often having a sunken appearance).
-The other fungus, Neonectria faginata, is introduced to North America although it's unclear where it originated.
+Two fungal species work with scale insects to cause beech bark disease.
+One species (Neonectria ditissima) is a native North American fungus that causes a target canker on weakened hardwoods (a canker is a localized region of dead tissue, often having a sunken appearance).
+The other fungus, Neonectria faginata, is also believed to be native to North America.

 Signs and symptoms